 You probably know by now if you’ve read anything from my blog, Midwife Diaries, or anywhere elsewhere, that I’m an earnest person.

-I know this because my little brother is my best friend, he’s basically me in character but male and he’s a vegan, Buddhist social worker in training.
+I know this because my little brother is my best friend, he’s basically me in character and he’s a vegan, Buddhist social worker in training.

 It’s seems our family just produces people like us.
 Sorry.

 We can really annoy those that think the best course of action is to just get on with things.

 I can understand this, having had the odd shift co-ordinating a labour ward I know how incredibly demanding the job is.

 Sometimes you just want to get on as the theatre list grows longer, you’re worried about the woman in room two as she could have a major PPH at any moment (history of this and precipitate births) and the women from the induction bay are getting angrier and angrier as you can’t progress their care safely.

 And then there’s midwife Ellie (or similar) piping up about how we should use all the student’s names because otherwise it’s dehumanising and we should always be kind to each other and you’re thinking you know what’s dehumanising?
 I haven’t had a wee since before this shift started!